Picking a base model

 License

-Every catalog model has a license that survives fine-tuning.
+Every catalogue model has a license that survives fine-tuning.
+Supported models carries the per-model license for everything in the catalogue and is the page to trust.
 The model picker shows the license badge, and each model entry explains the terms.
-Verified summaries:
+The shape of the decision:

 If you are shipping a commercial product, read the license before training.
 Switching base models later is cheap; switching after release is expensive.
 The model entries page links the canonical license document for each family.